alexb997/design_patterns/Behavioral Patterns Exercises/ObserverPatternExample/ReadMe.md

 3. **Create java files:**

-   *Create NewsType.java in the src/news directory.
-   *Create NewsAgency.java in the src/news directory.
+   - Create NewsType.java and NewsAgency.java in the src/news/ directory.
-   *Create Subscriber.java in the src/subscribers directory.
-   *Create EmailSubscriber.java, SmsSubscriber.java, and DailyDigestSubscriber.java in the src/subscribers directory.
+   - Create Subscriber.java, EmailSubscriber.java, SmsSubscriber.java, and DailyDigestSubscriber.java in the src/subscribers/ directory.
-   *Create Main.java in the src directory.
+   - Create Main.java in the src directory.

 4. **Compile & run:**